Have you ever wondered why your homemade pizza dough never quite reaches the lofty heights of your favorite pizzeria’s crust?

 The ideal pizza dough hydration generally falls around 65%, striking a perfect balance between pliability and structure.
 By carefully adjusting the hydration level of your pizza dough, you can achieve the desired texture and mouthfeel, ultimately crafting the perfect crust for your homemade pizza.

-Check our our article on pizza dough hydration per pizza style to learn how to adjust hydration depending on the pizza style you want to make.
+Check our article on pizza dough hydration per pizza style to learn how to adjust hydration depending on the pizza style you want.

 Pizza dough hydration is the amount of water in the dough relative to the flour by weight.